marksmanail2/DxMintTokenVerification/README.md

-# DxMint Token Verification
+# Marksman AI Token Verification

 The following document will share details on how to verify code for your generated token

 ### BSCScan, EtherScan or Similar
 1. Start by first navigating to the verification section of BSCScan (https://bscscan.com/verifyContract) (Or for your chain)
-2. Enter your DxMint generated token address
+2. Enter your Marksman AI generated token address
 3. For Compiler Type select "Solidity (Single File)"
 4. For Compiler Version select "v0.8.7+commit.e28d00a7"
 5. For Open Source License Type select "3) MIT License (MIT)"